 Stone Mountain Park is the biggest draw to the area, boasting more than 3,000 acres.
 The granite mountain has the largest high relief sculpture in the world, depicting three Confederate figures from the Civil War.
 Memorial Hall has an exhibit on the carving's design, sculpted by Gutzon Borglum of Mount Rushmore fame.
 At night, it hosts the Lasershow Spectacular on the rock face.
-The park also has seasonal shows and attractions, a train, a golf course, nature trails, a ropes course and a Civil War museum.
+The park also has seasonal shows and attractions, a train, a golf course, nature trails, and a ropes course.

 Stone's Throw Tour